mlcommons/ck/docs/mlperf-education-workgroup.md

 their own ML tasks, models, data sets, engines, libraries and tools.

-Another goal is to use these portable MLPerf worklows to help students, researchers and engineers participate in crowd-benchmarking and crowd-exploration of the design space tradeoffs (accuracy, latency, throughput, energy, size, etc.) of their ML Systems from the cloud to the edge using the mature MLPerf methodology while automating the submission of their Pareto-efficient configurations to the open division of the MLPerf
+Another goal is to use these portable MLPerf worklows to help students, researchers and engineers participate in crowd-benchmarking and exploration of the design space tradeoffs (accuracy, latency, throughput, energy, size, etc.) of their ML Systems from the cloud to the edge using the mature MLPerf methodology while automating the submission of their Pareto-efficient configurations to the open division of the MLPerf